delower186/wp-todo/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP-Todo: A full-featured WordPress plugin to create, manage, and track tasks with custom statuses, priorities, and deadlines from your dashboard.
+# WP-Todo: Smart To-Do List & Task Management Plugin for WordPress

 == Description ==
-WP-Todo is a powerful WordPress plugin that allows you to create, manage, and track tasks effortlessly.
-It’s perfect for individuals, teams, and businesses looking to stay organized and boost productivity.
-Features include:
+**WP-Todo** is a full-featured **to-do list** and **task management** plugin for WordPress that helps you stay organized, manage priorities, and boost productivity — all from your WordPress dashboard.

+Perfect for individuals, teams, and businesses, WP-Todo lets you easily create, organize, and track your **tasks**, **checklists**, and **office memos** in one place.
+Whether you're planning daily work, managing projects, or tracking milestones, WP-Todo brings simple yet powerful **to do management** directly into your site.

+Stay productive, meet deadlines, and manage your workflow seamlessly — without leaving WordPress.

 == Features ==
-* Kanban board
-* FullCalendar
+✅ **Powerful Task Management**
-* Create and manage tasks and to-do lists
+- Create and manage unlimited **to-do lists** and **tasks**
-* Assign priorities (Critical, High, Normal, Low) to tasks
+- Assign priorities (Critical, High, Normal, Low)
-* Set statuses (Not Started, In Progress, In Review, Completed)
+- Define statuses (Not Started, In Progress, In Review, Completed)
-* Add deadlines for timely task completion
+- Add deadlines to ensure on-time completion

+✅ **Visual Workflow Tools**
+- Interactive **Kanban Board** for drag-and-drop task organization
+- **FullCalendar** integration for scheduling and timeline view
-* Track milestones and progress
+- Track milestones and progress visually

-* Collaborate with team members using comments
+✅ **Collaboration & Productivity**
+- Add comments for better team communication
-* Color-coded tasks for quick visual reference
+- Use color-coded tasks for quick identification
+- Manage **checklists** and **office memos** in one unified dashboard

+✅ **User-Friendly Interface**
-* Easy-to-use interface integrated into the WordPress dashboard
+- Clean, responsive design integrated into the WordPress admin

-Whether you are managing personal tasks or complex project workflows, WP-Todo makes task management simple and effective.
+- Lightweight, fast, and easy to use

+== Why Choose WP To do? ==
+Whether you’re managing personal tasks, planning your team’s projects, or keeping track of important office notes, **WP-Todo** makes **to-do management** simple, efficient, and visually intuitive.
+Turn your WordPress dashboard into a productivity hub and never miss a deadline again.

 == Installation ==
 1. Upload the `wp-todo` folder to the `/wp-content/plugins/` directory.